They're back! The Overseas Property Show are heading to Leopardstown Racecourse for the first time on Saturday 11th & Sunday 12th January, 2020.

-Meet the team in person, 13-14th April, 2019 at the RDS, Dublin, Ireland at The Overseas Property Show, who have all flown across from Portugal for this event.
-They'll be glad to discuss your individual requirements and provide invaluable information on the property market in general, and also help create a tailored plan of action to make your dream of owning a property in Portugal a reality!
+Discuss your individual requirements with our team who can provide invaluable information on the property market in general, and help create a tailored plan of action to make your dream of owning a property in Portugal a reality!

 Everyone you meet at the show is a permanent resident in Portugal, mainly the Algarve and Lisbon areas and have in-depth local knowledge of the property industry, culture and what's going on.
 The show is a personal and enjoyable way to learn from the experts, in a comfortable environment where you can freely ask about anything that may be of concern.